eighteyes/tt-rules/manual.md

 On Feast Day, there must be 4, 16, 25 and 40 children captured, and sufficient Workshops to cook them.
 Otherwise the Boss throws a Tantrum.
 Keep overage children for next Feast.

-### Trolls
+## Trolls
 Each player is a Troll and takes an Action each Turn.
 There is also a Non-Player Troll Boss.
 At the beginning of the game, Trolls live on the Bridge, and move to a Hut when one is built.

-#### Troll Stats
+### Troll Stats
 Trolls have five stats, Muscles, Skin, Guts, Brains and Speed.
 These are assigned values by the player totaling 15.
 All stats increase by 1 when a Troll has a Hut, and by another 1 when that Hut has a Pile attached for a total of +2 to all stats.

-### Minions
+## Minions
 Minions are slave creatures captured when Trolls do a Capture Worker action.

 Minions are either communal or private, decided by where they are placed at the time of capture.

-#### Communal Minions
+### Communal Minions
 Communal Minions live 2 to a Hovel.
 These are drawn upon for Constructions by all Trolls.

-#### Private Minions
+### Private Minions
 A Mud Hut supports 2 Private Minions, a Wood Hut supports 6.
 One Hovel can be added as an upgrade to a Hut to house an additional two Minions, one of which will be a Servant.
 The Boss Hut can support multiple Hovels, and doesn't have a Servant requirement.
 Private Minions may only be used by the owning Troll.

-##### Servants, Guards & Artisans
+#### Servants, Guards & Artisans
 To facilitate upgrades Private Minions are used as a permanent labor force in a Pit, Hut or Shop.
-Once a Private Minion becomes a Guard, Servant or a Artisan, they are no longer a Private Minion and are permanently assigned to a building hovel.
-Move the Private Minion token to the Upgrade Hovel as part of the Upgrade Action.
+Once a Private Minion becomes a Guard, Servant or a Artisan, they are no longer considered a Private Minion and are permanently assigned to a building hovel.
+Move a Private Minion token to an Upgraded Hovel as part of every Upgrade Action.

+##### Huts
+Keep your Private Minions on your Hut and your Servants inside the Hovels.

+##### Shops
+Keep 1, then 2 Artisans in the Hut as you upgrade to Hovel, then Pile.

+##### Pit
+For each level of Pit Upgrade, two Guards must be placed in the Hovels attached to the Pit.

 ## Confusing Bits